-Sleek and chic: Boundary Hotel.
+Sleek and chic: Boundary Project.
 A Conran creation, this Shoreditch hotel offers twelve rooms and suites, each themed on different art or design styles; there’s also a stunning rooftop bar.

 Boutique guesthouse: Rose and Crown Guesthouse.
 Superbly placed above a splendid neighbourhood pub opposite Clissold Park, on a lively street lined with quirky shops, restaurants and bars, the boutique rooms here are chic and luxurious.

 Brick Lane, East London © S J Francis/Shutterstock